opencv/opencv/modules/core/doc/operations_on_arrays.rst

                       \texttt{scale}   \cdot  [  \texttt{vects}  [0]-  \texttt{mean}  , \texttt{vects}  [1]-  \texttt{mean}  ,...]^T  \cdot  [ \texttt{vects}  [0]- \texttt{mean}  , \texttt{vects}  [1]- \texttt{mean}  ,...],

-                The covariance matrix will be  :math:`\texttt{nsamples} \times \texttt{nsamples}` .
+                The covariance matrix will be  ``nsamples x nsamples``.
 Such an unusual covariance matrix is used for fast PCA of a set of very large vectors (see, for example, the EigenFaces technique for face recognition).
 Eigenvalues of this "scrambled" matrix match the eigenvalues of the true covariance matrix.
 The "true" eigenvectors can be easily calculated from the eigenvectors of the "scrambled" covariance matrix.

             * **CV_COVAR_NORMAL** The output covariance matrix is calculated as: